The Challenge of Forestry

 Traditional forest management plans focus on providing logs used for timber, veneer, plywood, paper, wood fuel or other industries.
-Hence, considerations of product quality and quantity, employment and profit have been of central, though not always exclusive importance.
+Hence, the consideration of product quality and quantity, as well as employment and profit, have been of central, although not always of exclusive importance.
 Foresters frequently develop post-harvest site plans for reforestation, weed control, fertilisation or thinning.
-The objectives of landowners and leaseholder influence plans for harvest and subsequent site treatment.
+The objectives of landowners and leaseholders influence the plans for harvest and subsequent site treatment.

-In Sri Lanka, plans featuring ‘good forestry practice’ must always consider the needs of other stakeholders such as nearby communities or rural residents living within or adjacent to forested areas.
+Plans featuring ‘good forestry practice’ must always consider the needs of other stakeholders, such as nearby communities or rural residents living within or adjacent to forested areas.
 We consider tree felling and environmental legislation when developing our strategies.